hbctraining/reproducibility-tools/lessons/02-Rmarkdown_part2.md

 #### Exercise #3

-1. Only some of the code chunks in the `.rmd` file have names; go through and **add names to the unnamed code chunks**.
+1. Only some of the code chunks in the `workshop-example.Rmd` file have names; go through and **add names to the unnamed code chunks**.
 2. For the code chunk named `data-ordering` do the following:
     - First, **add a new line of code** to display first few rows of the newly created `data_ordered` data frame.
 You may use `head()` function here.
     - Next, **modify the options** for (`{r data-ordering}`) such that in the knitted report, the output from the new line of code will show up, but the code is hidden.